kenan-rhoton/wargame/rules.markdown

 When a Unit is Joined at any time except deployment, it gains an Activation Token if it didn't have any.

 When you activate a Unit that contains a Joined Knight or Lord, they activate together and take the exact same actions.

+A Unit that has been joined by a Lord or Knight uses its highest Bravery available and its lowest Quality available.

 ## Leaving a Unit